sage9705/spotiviz/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-2.0 License.
 See the `LICENSE` file for details.

 Project Link: https://github.com/yourusername/spotify-data-visualizer